Guidance

 The legal basis for processing your personal data is:

-Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller.
-In this case the Debarment Review Service (DRS) as part of the Cabinet Office, is required to carry out effective and comprehensive debarment investigations (as defined in the Procurement Act 2023).
+• The legal basis for processing your personal data is it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+In this case the Debarment Review Service (DRS), is required to carry out effective and comprehensive debarment investigations (as defined in the Procurement Act 2023).

-As part of the investigation process the Cabinet Office (DRS) will be processing criminal conviction and offences data.
-To do this the Cabinet Office will rely on the Data Protection Act 2018 Schedule 1 Part 2, 6(2)
+As part of the investigation process, the Debarment Review Service (DRS) will be processing criminal conviction and offences data.

 Recipients

-Data may be shared with other government agencies and associated bodies to assist the DRS exercise its functions under the Procurement Act 2023, in relation to considering a supplier for addition to the debarment list.
+Data may be shared with other government agencies and associated bodies to assist the Debarment Review Service (DRS) exercise its functions under the Procurement Act 2023, in relation to considering a supplier for addition to the debarment list.

 Those agencies and associated bodies include, but is not limited to: